 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.

 On today’s podcast, I’m interviewing Melissa Culbertson of Blog Clarity.
 She has created a series of courses to help online business owners grow their business authentically, through great content and smart marketing.
 Her blog is her “side hustle” and her passion.
 She’s been in the marketing world for over 18 years.
-She’s currently the assistant manager of brand engagement with digital (meaning she gets to work with content strategy for social media) for Burt’s Bees!
+She’s currently the assistant manager of brand engagement with digital (meaning she gets to work with a content strategy for social media) for Burt’s Bees!

 I first found out about Melissa in 2013 when I needed help figuring out Pinterest.
 Her Pinning Perfect course was so easy to use and it really propelled me to a knowledge of how to effectively use Pinterest.
+That turned into building a Pinterest marketing business, a podcast and now our Pinterest marketing membership, the Simple Pin Collective.

 Knowing the Why Behind Purchasing a Pinterest Course